BranBushes/My_Wallpapers/README.md

    >git clone https://github.com/BranBushes/My_Wallpapers.git
 2. Create a user background directory if not created already-
    >mkdir ~/.local/share/backgrounds
-3. Cd into all the backgrounds directories and delete everything that's there by default-
+3. Cd to all the backgrounds directories and delete everything that's there by default-
    >cd /usr/share/backgrounds/

    >sudo rm -r *